 What exactly is a dream of the Caribbean, the birthplace of the Modern World?
 “Caribbean Dreams” is a montage examining structures of exodus and diaspora, while articulating hybrid Jamaican and Trinidadian diaspora consciousness, from Samantha Box’s embodied perspective.

 Box holds an MFA in Advanced Photographic Studies from ICP-Bard College.
-Her work has been widely exhibited, notably in group shows at the Houston Center of Photography, the DePaul Art Museum, the Leslie-Lohman Museum of Art, and the International Center of Photography.
+Her work has been widely exhibited, notably in group shows at the Houston Center of Photography, the DePaul Art Museum, the Leslie-Lohman Museum of Art, and the International Center of Photography; as well as a recent solo-show at Light Work in Syracuse.
 She has been in residence at Light Work and the Center for Photography at Woodstock, and has been awarded fellowships from New York Foundation for the Arts, the Silver Eye Center of Photography, and En Foco Inc.

 Support for this exhibition is provided by: